-Yip received the JUNO Award Nomination for best Electronic Album of the Year from The Canadian Academy of Recording Arts and Sciences for his debut album The Midas Touch in 2016.
-In July 2018, Spotlight Contemporary Art Magazine published Kyle Yip’s first two-page spread in its print edition.
-In 2019 he received publications in IGGY Magazine, Exclaim!, and Toronto Art Newspaper.
-He accepted a Finalist Award for Artist of the Year and an Honorable Mention Award from the Ontario Society of Artists.
-He also received an award nomination for Keepin' It Weird from the Austin Music Video Festival and Best Cinematography from the Kinsale Shark Awards alongside artists such as Prince and The Chemical Brothers.
-In 2020, he received official selection at NewFilmmakers Los Angeles, Toronto Lift-Off Film Festival, and Blowup Chicago International Arthouse Film Festival.
-In 2021 he received a four-page publication in RICE Contemporary Art Magazine Vol. 2 alongside artists such as Marina Abramović, was nominated for Best of NewFilmmakers Los Angeles 2021.
-He was recognized by the Ontario Arts Council with the Exhibition Assistance Grant 2021-2022, received the first-place award in The Holy Art INFINITY group exhibition in London and in The Art Gallery of Mississauga's 2021 Inaugural Juried Exhibition of Fine Arts.
+He received the JUNO Award Nomination for the best Electronic Album of the Year from The Canadian Academy of Recording Arts and Sciences for his debut album The Midas Touch in 2016.
+Yip accepted award nominations for Keepin' It Weird from the Austin Music Video Festival and Best Cinematography from the Kinsale Shark Awards alongside artists such as Prince and The Chemical Brothers in 2019.
+He received a four-page publication in RICE Contemporary Art Magazine Vol. 2 alongside artists such as Marina Abramović, and was nominated for Best of NewFilmmakers Los Angeles 2021.
+He was recognized by the Ontario Arts Council with the Exhibition Assistance Grant 2021-2022, received the first-place award in The Holy Art INFINITY international group exhibition in London and in The Art Gallery of Mississauga's 2021 Inaugural Juried Exhibition of Fine Arts.
 In 2022 Kyle Yip's work was featured in Al-Tiba9 Contemporary Art Magazine, Artsin Square Magazine, and the "New Media Art 2023" book in full-color paperback and ebook published by Phaidon Press.